Mesothelioma Life Expectancy

 Life expectancy is the amount of time a person will live following a mesothelioma diagnosis.
 The life expectancy for each patient depends on several factors, including treatment, age, and cell type.

-What Is the Life Expectancy For Mesothelioma Patients?
+What’s the Life Expectancy for Mesothelioma Patients?

-What Affects Life Expectancy?
+What Influences Expectancy?

-Younger patients tend to undergo more aggressive treatments better than older patients, resulting in a longer life expectancy.
+- Age – Younger patients tend to undergo more aggressive treatments better than older patients, resulting in a longer life expectancy.
 However, doctors diagnose most mesothelioma patients over the age of 65.

 How Can I Improve My Life Expectancy?

 While there’s no guaranteed way to do this, the best way to help improve a mesothelioma prognosis is to attain the appropriate treatment for your stage of cancer.
 Surgery alone has proven to increase the life expectancy of mesothelioma patients.
 An experienced specialist will be able to explore different options and recommend the best one.

 The median life expectancy for stage 4 mesothelioma is around one year after chemotherapy treatment starts, compared to seven months without it.

 Veterans with mesothelioma can take action without affecting their benefits.